HotelQuickly/WeAreHiring/README.md

 **Free customer service shift** - do you want to get to know our customers?
 Night shifts are waiting for you :)

+Want to know how much $$$ do you need in Bangkok?
+Check our overview of [living costs in BKK](https://github.com/HotelQuickly/WeAreHiring/blob/master/additional-info/living-costs-in-BKK.md)

 ---

 [![Venture Beat](http://www.hotelquickly.com/img/logos/vb.png)](http://venturebeat.com/2013/06/25/same-day-booking-app-hotelquickly-claims-dominance-in-asia-before-rival-hoteltonight/)